 ASP Tactical Baton Training Program Approved by DOJ 09-30-03 Close Quarter Combat Approved by DOJ 09-30-03 Controlled F.O.R.C.E.
-Approved by DOJ 09-30-03 Ground Fighting Approved by DOJ 09-30-03 Handcuffing Approved by DOJ 09-30-03 Krav/Maga Approved by DOJ 09-30-03 OC Spray Approved by DOJ 09-30-04 Officer Street Survival Approved by DOJ 03-24-05 Pistol Qualification Pending with DOJ (as of 6-30-05) Use of Force Continuum (with Manual) Approved by DOJ 03-24-05 Verbal Judo Approved by DOJ 09-24-04
+Approved by DOJ 09-30-03 Ground Fighting Approved by DOJ 09-30-03 Handcuffing Approved by DOJ 09-30-03 Krav/Maga Approved by DOJ 09-30-03 OC Spray Approved by DOJ 09-30-04 Officer Street Survival Approved by DOJ 03-24-05 Pistol Qualification In-Service Pistol Re-Certification Approved by DOJ 09-27-05 Simmunitions Training Pending MPD as of 09-27-05 Range 2000 Approved by DOJ 08-26-05 Use of Force Continuum (with Manual) Approved by DOJ 03-24-05 Verbal Judo Approved by DOJ 09-24-04

 MPD's IPS also has developed 16 lesson plans to address the requirements of MOA paragraphs 84, 98, and 129.
 Paragraphs 84 and 98 establish requirements relating to the training of MPD investigators in connection with the performance of MPD's internal use of force and misconduct investigations, and paragraph 129 establishes training requirements for all MPD supervisors -- officers with the rank of sergeant and above.
-Last quarter, MPD received final DOJ approval for its Interview and Interrogation and Cultural Diversity and Sensitivity Awareness Lesson Plans.
-MPD has obtained DOJ approval of 13 of the 16 lesson plans drafted to comply with MOA paragraphs 84, 98, and 129, the status of which are summarized in the chart below.
-178
+With the approval this quarter of the canine-related lesson plans, MPD now has obtained DOJ approval of 14 of the 16 lesson plans drafted to comply with MOA paragraphs 84, 98, and 129, the status of which are summarized in the chart below.